GU-CLASP/GU-CLASP.github.io/content/pages/people/christine-howes/index.md

 profileImage: "Chris.jpg"
 ---

-My main interest is linguistic interaction, specifically how people use the resources provided by language in conversation to coordinate their understanding.
-For my publications and projects, please see www.christinehowes.com
+My main interest is linguistic interaction...
+For more info, see www.christinehowes.com